Finsfir/DAI-detector/README.md

 - mmWS - mm clock face workzone
 - mmCH - mm clock hand

-## If you need trained YOLO model, you can take it from me
+## If you need trained YOLO model, you can take ask me